aandre6891/bank-tech-test/README.md

 - `value` (number): The amount of money to withdraw.
 - `date` (string): The date of the withdrawal.

-### calculateBalance(value, type)

-The `calculateBalance()` method calculates the balance of the account based on the previous balance and the type of transaction (deposit or withdrawal).
-It takes two parameters:

-- `value` (number): The amount of the transaction.
-- `type` (string): The type of the transaction, either "deposit" or "withdrawal".

 ### printStatement()

 The `printStatement()` method prints a statement of account, displaying the date, credit (deposit), debit (withdrawal), and balance after each transaction in the account.